MrYsLab/telemetrix-rpi-pico-2w/docs/app_creation.md

+## The Pico W2 PID and VID
+Each Pico device has a product ID (PID) and a vendor ID (VID) burned into the device.
+When your application starts, these values are used to verify that it is connecting to the correct type of board.
+For the Pico 2W, it is assumed that the PID = 61455 and the VID = 11914.

+For the Pico 2W, it is assumed that the PID = 61455 and the VID = 11914.

+If your application fails to connect to the Pico, please check the PID and VID values being returned from the device.

+To do so, execute the following command:

+**python -m tools.list_ports**

+This command lists all the possible comports and device information.

+For the Pico, you may see something that looks like this:

+**Description: Pico 2W - Pico Serial  Device:/dev/ttyACM0  pid=61455  vid=11914**

+If the PID and VID do not match the values above, you may set them using the pid and vid parameters when instantiating the API class for the first time.

 ## A Quick Start To Developing Applications

 ### Examples
-Examples are provided for each of the APIs and are a good source for gaining an understanding how applications are implemented using Telemetrix.
+Examples are provided for each API and are a good source for understanding how applications are implemented using Telemetrix.

 * [Serial Threaded](https://github.com/MrYsLab/telemetrix-rpi-pico-2w/tree/master/examples/Serial/threaded)